Issaquena County, Mississippi

 Issaquena County (/ˌɪsəˈkwiːnə/, ISS-ə-KWEEN-ə) is a county located in the U.S. state of Mississippi.
 As of the 2020 Census, its population was 1,338, making it the least populous county in the United States east of the Mississippi River.
 Its county seat is Mayersville.
 With a per-capita income of $24,489, Issaquena County is, by that measure, the third-poorest county in the United States.

 Issaquena County is located in the Mississippi Delta region.
 The Mississippi River flows along the entire western boundary of the county, and many of the earliest communities were river ports.

 The county's economy is chiefly based on agriculture and a prison, the Issaquena County Correctional Facility.
 Hunting also contributes to the economy; Mississippi's two most recent records for the heaviest alligator taken by a hunter have both been in Issaquena County, the latest in 2012 when a 697.5 lb alligator was killed at a camp near Fitler.

 History

 "Issaquena" (isi okhina) is a Choctaw word meaning "Deer River"; it is the Indian name for Deer Creek.
 The Choctaw people were the first inhabitants of the county, and were removed from their land in 1820.
 Non-Native settlers began arriving in the early 1830s.

 Issaquena County was established on January 23, 1844, from the southern portion of Washington County.
 The first county seat was located in Skipwith, and then moved to Duncansby (both communities are now ghost towns).
 In 1848, the county seat moved to Tallula, and in 1871, to Mayersville.
+A state law was enacted in 1850 to allow Issaquena County to tax landowners near the river for levee construction.